Skip to main content

 Without an objective instrument, clinicians are forced to rely on manual muscle testing: a subjective, examiner-dependent method that introduces inter-rater variability and limits the reliability of clinical documentation.

-"No prior commercial instrument exists for measuring extension or abduction force of the fingers or hand.
-The Splayometer addresses this gap directly."
+No prior commercial instrument has existed for measuring extension or abduction force of the fingers or hand.
+The Splayometer addresses this gap directly.

 The Problem